Watch this video to understand why the citizens are upset about the recent zoning changes.

 CITY PASSES ORDINANCE FOR ZONING CHANGE

-On Monday, January 14th, City officials passed an ordinance that literally changed the face of Crystal City.
+(Originally posted January, 2008, Updated March 25, 2012) On Monday, January 14, 2008 City officials passed an ordinance that literally changed the face of Crystal City.
 It was

-also announced that Crystal City intends to annex the Festus Airport.
-The annexation will be on a ballot
+also announced that Crystal City intended to annex the Festus Airport.
+The annexation would be on a ballot

-Here is the major zoning change that will turn all of the Bill Bradley property and the
+Here is the major zoning change that turned all of the Bill Bradley property and the

 surrounding area into an industrial zone.
 Our group (CCCC) was allowed to view and photograph the planned zoning